 Pure, unadulterated, old-school latkes are a thing of wonder.
-Done right, they're crisp and lacy on the outside, and moist and tender on the inside.
-They come in many shapes and sizes—some like 'em super-thin and flat; others prefer them dense and meaty.
+Done right, they're crisp and lacy on the outside and moist and tender on the inside.
+They come in many shapes and sizes—some people like 'em super thin and flat, others prefer them dense and meaty.
 But at the end of the day, it all boils down to the tried-and-true combination of potato, onion, egg, and matzo meal (plus a generous dash of salt and pepper).
 Why mess with a good—nay, perfect—thing?

-Some would say don't.
+Some would say: Don't.
 They would argue that when it comes to latke variations, it's all mishegas.
 And they wouldn't be entirely wrong.
 Latke variations are like the bubbly, outgoing grandchildren of the classic.
-And, like all grandchildren, some are totally annoying overachievers while others are total disappointments.
+Like all grandchildren, some are annoying overachievers, while others are total disappointments.

 Each of these three variations contains the core staples of the traditional latke—you'll need potatoes, onions, egg, and matzo meal in all cases.
 They all follow the same basic latke-making technique.
 But they also integrate other vegetables and spices, herbs, and even nuts and cheese.
 If this is mishegas, then mishegas is freaking delicious.